mabo3n/transaction-authorizer/RATIONALE.md

 The Object-oriented paradigm was used, promoting composition over inheritance and making use of immutability when appropriate.

-Below is diagram sketch of the software layers and its dependencies:
+Below is a diagram sketch of the software layers and its dependencies:

 ```